crazypoo/CPContact/README.md

 ## License

-CPCache is available under the MIT license.
+CPContact is available under the MIT license.
 See the [LICENSE](LICENSE) file for more info.